mxro/infosys-question-data/README.md

 infosys-question-data
 =====================

-Question data for Infosys 110 Game Apps
+The purpose of this project is to define questions for the [Infosys 110 Game apps](http://slicnet.com/mxrogm/mxrogm/apps/nodejump/docs/8/n).

+The question data is encoded using scripts based on the [Nextweb API](http://nextweb.io).